By: Rolando Kahn

 Communications Director

-In this week’s Parsha, Abraham pleads with G*d to spare the city Sodom; Sarah, Abraham’s wife, miraculously bares a son, Isaac, and G*d promptly orders Abraham to sacrifice Isaac in His name.
+In this week’s Parsha, Abraham pleads with G*d to spare the city Sodom; Sarah, Abraham’s wife, miraculously bears a son, Isaac, and G*d promptly orders Abraham to sacrifice Isaac in His name.
 Thankfully, this turns out to be a test of Abraham’s faith, as G*d ultimately spares Isaac upon seeing that Abraham is going to follow through on this command.

 Meanwhile, Lot hosts a pair of visiting angels in the city of Sodom.
 During their visit, the citizens of Sodom encircle Lot’s home and demand he bring out the visitors.
 The angels blind the rioting townspeople and lead Lot, his wife, and daughters safely out of harm’s way, and burn the city to the ground.
 Sadly, Lot’s wife disobeys the orders of the angels and looks back at the destroyed city and is instantly turned to a pillar of salt.